 Centers and Research

-Research laboratories and community outreach and service centers in the Occupational Therapy Department enhance students’ learning experiences through ongoing opportunities for volunteer work, hourly employment, fieldwork, and research.
+Our research laboratories and community outreach and service centers enhance students’ learning experiences through ongoing opportunities for volunteer work, hourly employment, fieldwork and research.

 The Brainwaves Research Laboratory has several active research projects that address brain maturation and function in typically developing children and children with disabilities.

 The CCP provides employment services, case management and educational support for individuals with disabilities and/or people experiencing barriers to employment and full community participation.
 Programs delivered through the CCP include:

 The CLDR is based at the University of Texas Medical Branch and includes a consortium of investigators from University of Texas Medical Branch, Cornell University, University of Michigan and Colorado State University.
 The Center provides education and training opportunities as well as essential infrastructure to enhance capacity for data sharing and secondary analysis of existing data in rehabilitation and disability research.